keybase/book-content/00-getting_started/02-security.md

 {% set section_title = "Security" %}

 ## Protect your data and identity
-Keybase uses public-key cryptography to protect both your files and messages *and* your account itself.
+Cryptography protects your files, messages, *and* your account itself on Keybase.
 Protecting your account is important because it’s basically your online identity.
 It confirms that you are actually *you* — not someone who hacked or otherwise accessed your account.

 ### Your account is your identity
 ![](/img/kb-signup.png)